crocs-muni/sec-certs/examples/readme.md

 Select fitting CPE matches (split with comma if choosing more):
 ```

-Here, one should type `X` and press enter, since all guesses are false positives.
+Here, one should type `X` (case insensitive) and press enter, since all guesses are false positives.
 In different case

 ```
 [1/1512] Vendor: NetIQ, Incorporated, Name: NetIQ Access Manager 4.5